It looks like surrogacy could be an amazing option for you!

 This guide will address how surrogacy in South Carolina works and how surrogacy agencies can ensure you have the best possible surrogacy experience.

-Contact us today if you know you’re ready to start your surrogacy journey.
-But, if you want to learn more about surrogacy in South Carolina, continue reading this guide to find out what you need to know.
+If you want to learn more about surrogacy in South Carolina, continue reading this guide to find out what you need to know.

 Surrogacy in South Carolina is when a surrogate carries and gives birth to the intended parents’ baby.
 The intended parents will assume full legal custody when the baby is born.

 Although there used to be two types of surrogacy (“traditional” and “gestational”), all modern surrogacies in South Carolina are gestational.

 Gestational surrogacy in South Carolina is when a surrogate is not the biological mother of the child she is carrying.
 The embryo is created using the egg and sperm of the intended parents or donors.
 After the egg is fertilized in a fertility clinic, it’s transferred to the surrogate.